anontechnology/documentation/docs/glossary/tag.md

 # Tag

 Tags can be used to specify additional metadata about data in the vault.
-This can be used to determine what regulations should apply to data, and for other business-specific purpose.
+This can be used to determine what regulations should apply to data or for other business-specific purposes.
 Users and attribute definitions can each have tags associated with them; these tags will be propagated onto all associated attributes.

 ## Definition